Google Analytics vs Google Webmaster Tool

 D) The time that your visitors spend on your site

-This report will really help you understand your customer preferences of time and day.
+This report will really help you understand your customer preferences for time and day.
 Use these data and target them wisely.

 E) Is my Device User-Friendly?